quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 --- abstract

-This document describes concrete qlog event definitions and their metadata for HTTP/3-related events.
-These events can then be embedded in the higher level schema defined in {{QLOG-MAIN}}.
+This document defines a qlog event schema containing concrete events for the core HTTP/3 protocol and selected extensions.

 --- note_Note_to_Readers